 In 1900 this historic town boasted no less than 14 hotels – more than some of our major capital cities at the time.

-Visit the Longreach Arts and Cultural Centre, learn about the town’s Aboriginal history, then head to The Australian Stockman’s Hall of Fame, an Outback heritage centre.
+Visit the Longreach Arts and Crafts Centre, then head to The Australian Stockman’s Hall of Fame and Outback Heritage Centre.
 An interactive museum in a state-of-the-art building with five galleries charting the story of the outback, it pays tribute to Australian stockmen and Aborigines.
 You’ll learn about pioneer life and Australia’s heritage as an agricultural country of tough outback pioneers.
 The highlight, the Outback Show, includes stockmen, horses, sheep, working dogs, and even a cowboy riding a 1000kg bull.

 See displays of early Longreach history including agricultural machinery at the Longreach Powerhouse Museum.
 Visit Longreach Swimming Baths and Nogo Cottage.
 At Camden Park Station meet an outback family, visit shearing sheds and learn about life on the land.
+Cruising the Thomson River is another Longreach highlight, as is an exhilarating ride aboard a restored Cobb & Co stagecoach on the old mail route.
 And, in September, take in the Outback Food and Wine Festival.